 Labor leader Powderly was also an avid and talented amateur photographer.
 To view the WRLC Digital project click here.
 For more information please see the Terence Vincent Powderly Photographic Collection Page.
 See also a CUA student created exhibit about Powderly and Ellis Island.

 Noting the fiftieth anniversary of the assassination.

 Together in Faith: The Pope Visits Catholic University

 An online exhibit which focuses on the April 17, 2008 visit of His Holiness Pope Benedict XVI to our campus.

 Turning Toward a New Century: What Does it mean to be Catholic and American

-The question of faith encountering culture has played out over two millennia wherever the church has been planted.
+The question of faith encountering culture has played out over two millennia.
 Perhaps at no time in the United States did it seem so urgent than at the end of the nineteenth century and the beginning of the twentieth.
-America was transforming itself from a rural second class power into an urban industrial player in world politics.
-The American Catholic people were changing too, struggling to reconcile their European ancestries with their American birthright.
-For them the question, "What does it mean to be Catholic and American?," was especially pressing.
+America was transforming from a rural second class power into an urban industrial player in world politics.
+The American Catholic people struggled to reconcile their European ancestries with their American birthright.
+For them the question, “What does it mean to be Catholic and American?,” was especially pressing.

 Vanished Buildings: Historic Images of The Catholic University of America